 Cultural Fit Questions

-Finding the right cultural fit is important to you AND the employer.
-There are many elements to cultural fit: management style, processes and procedures, ethics/values, communication styles, levels of trust and empowerment are just a few.
+Finding the right cultural fit is essential to you AND the employer.
+There are many elements to cultural fit: management style, processes and procedures, ethics/values, communication styles, levels of trust, and empowerment are just a few.
 Listen carefully and without bias as you ask these questions.
 Whenever possible, ask relevant follow-up questions to gain further insight or clarification.